Canada’s Meghan McPeak is D-League’s only female broadcaster with Raptors 905

 “I remember when I would get home from college, watching the HGTV design shows with my mom, that stuff always intrigued me, the way that someone can look at a room or a house and just sort of turn it into something that it wasn’t,” McPeak said.

-In the end, it would be former longtime Humber athletic director Geoff Fox who would steer her toward broadcasting “based on the fact that I don’t stop talking,” McPeak said, with a laugh.
+In the end, it would be former longtime Humber athletic director Doug Fox who would steer her toward broadcasting “based on the fact that I don’t stop talking,” McPeak said, with a laugh.
 “It was probably the best decision someone else has ever made for me.”

 McPeak also works as a radio host for Raptors pre-game, halftime and post-game shows on TSN 1050, and has been an occasional guest analyst on NBATV Canada’s “The Hangout” along with Bell TV’s “Open Gym: Fast Break.”